publiclab/plotsbot/README.md

 * In order to increment PATCH version, use `npm version patch`

 In order to help you decide which version to bump to, issues will be labelled appropriately as far as possible.

+### Code styling
+We use [ESLint](http://eslint.org) for linting our codebase.
+Run `eslint .` for checking lint errors.
+Most common errors can be fixed by running `eslint --fix .`.
+Code styling is an important part of writing good code to the make the code more readable and meaningful.
+We follow the latest ES6 standards for our codebase.
+Make sure you run the lint checks before submitting a PR so that there are no CI build failures.